Bharateeyans

-Bharateeyans is an upcoming Indian Hindi-language action film written & directed by Deena Raj.
+Bharateeyans is a 2023 Indian Hindi-language action film written and directed by Deena Raj.
 The film features actors from across India such as Nirroze Putcha, Subha Ranjan, Sonam Thendup Barphungpa, Samaira Sandhu, Peden O Namgyal and Rajeswari Chakraborty in lead roles, and is Produced by Shankar N Adusumilli under his "Bharat American Creations" banner while Satya Kashyap is composing the music and cinematography by Jayapal Reddy Nimmala.
-The First look and Teaser of the film were launch on 13 August 2022, In the presence of Vivek Agnihotri the director of film The Kashmir Files and the film is expect to release later in 2022.
+The First look and Teaser of the film were launched on 13 August 2022, In the presence of Vivek Agnihotri the director of film The Kashmir Files and the film was expected to release on 14 July 2023.

 The story of 'Bharateeyans' revolves around a group of six youngsters who belong to various regions of India.
 The film is said to evoke Patriotism in the younger generation of India, Vivek Agnihotri added "It's an earnest tribute to every Indian with a solid message on Patriotism and perseverance, "Bharateeyans" will bring a new identity to the word "Indians".